trizen/raku-rosettacode/programming_tasks/S/Singly-linked_list/Traversal.md

 # [Singly-linked list/Traversal][1]

 Built-in list processing in Perl is not specifically based on singly-linked lists, but works at a higher abstraction level that encapsulates such implementation choices.
-Nonetheless, it's trivial to use the `Pair` type to build what is essentially a Lisp-style cons list, and in fact, the `=&gt;` pair constructor is right associative for precisely that reason.
+Nonetheless, it's trivial to use the `Pair` type to build what is essentially a Lisp-style cons list, and in fact, the `=>` pair constructor is right associative for precisely that reason.
 We traverse such a list here using a 3-part loop:

 ```perl